 Some GPU tests involve multiple GPUs.

-If you want to run GPU tests with insufficient number of GPUs, specify the number of available GPUs by
+If you want to run GPU tests with insufficient number of GPUs, specify the number of available GPUs to

-For example, if you have only one GPU, launch
+For example, if you only have a single GPU, launch

 Some tests spend too much time.